-Visit the pastor of the parish in which you are presently living or to which you belong at least six months prior to your intended date of marriage.
+1. The first thing to do is to visit the pastor of the parish in which you are presently living or to which you belong at least six months prior to your intended date of marriage.

-Couples wishing to marry in Saskatchewan must provide a Saskatchewan marriage license to the officiating clergy or marriage commissioner.
+4. Couples wishing to marry in Saskatchewan must provide a Saskatchewan marriage license to the officiating clergy or marriage commissioner.
 Marriage licenses can be obtained at most jewelers.

-Music should be selected with the help of your parish music ministry preferably two months prior to the wedding.
+5. Music should be selected with the help of your parish music ministry preferably two months prior to the wedding.
 All music must follow the guidelines set by the Diocese of Prince Albert.
 Choose from the hymnal currently used in the parish.

 Planning the Liturgy

 All liturgical celebrations, regardless of the occasion or those present, are worship, the prayer of the entire church.
 The church community prays that both the preparation and celebration of your wedding will bring you closer to each other and to God, and that it will enrich your life and the lives of those who share your joy.
 (Marriage in Christ, p.
 10)